Video Product Marketing: A Practical Playbook

 Put the video where it reduces friction

-The first placements I’d look at are practical ones:
+The first placements I would look at are practical ones:

 - Product pages: Especially for high-intent features, plans, or use cases.